roee88/killercoda-scenario-istio/istio-kiali/setup.md

 The following are already deployed to the cluster:
 - Istio 1.15.0
-- Istio addons (Kiali 1.5.5, Prometheus, Grafana, Jaeger, Zipkin)
+- Istio addons (Kiali 1.5.5, Prometheus, Grafana, Jaeger)

 You can interact with the cluster using `kubectl` (or its configured alias, `k`).